-Governments around the developing world use cash transfer programs—in which money, rather than goods, is given directly to people who need it—for social protection and to spur economic growth.
-Evidence shows that recipients spend the money on essentials like their children’s school supplies or investing in their small businesses.
-In short, cash transfers work.
+Governments around the developing world use cash transfer programs—in which money, rather than goods, is given directly to people who need it—for social protection and to economic growth.
+They’re a well-known anti-poverty too, but they often fail to help recipients reach their long-term financial goals.

 To address this, we’ve used behavioral design to create light-touch interventions and rigorously tested their effectiveness in countries across sub-Saharan Africa.
 Emerging evidence is clear: behavioral science helps cash transfer recipients set, save towards, and reach their financial goals.